Ray and Nancy Loeschner Art Competition

 Become part of the permanent collection.

 The Ray and Nancy Loeschner Art Competition is for two-dimensional art (e.g. drawing, print, pastel, painting and photography) inspired by the grounds and collections of Frederik Meijer Gardens & Sculpture Park.

 The objective is to collect high quality work that would celebrate the beauty and inspiration the institution provides.

-A $5,000 purchase awards (one for two-dimensional and one for photography) will be paid for the winning entry in addition to becoming a part of Meijer Gardens' permanent collection.
+Two $5,000 purchase awards (one for two-dimensional and one for photography) will be paid for the winning entries in addition to becoming a part of Meijer Gardens' permanent collection.